 Book Launch(es): One or more books will be launched (or otherwise presented) at the SouthPole-sium with the author(s) talking briefly about their work and selling/signing copies.
 Let us know if you have a book to launch or highlight.

 Proceedings: A summary of the weekend may be put on the antarctic-circle website, including the names of attendees, photographs, etc. Individual participants may submit summaries of their remarks on appropriate subjects, whether presented or not, which will be put on the site as well.
 There will be no printed proceedings.

 Keepsakes: One or more Keepsakes will be prepared which attendees will receive in their conference packets.
 The first one will be going to press in March: A talk by Scott given on May 27, 1910 at the Royal Institution of Great Britain on The Forthcoming Antarctic Expedition.
 We expect others to include The Irish in the Antarctic, a poetry broadside, and a Shackleton genealogical summary prepared by Jonathan Shackleton.

-CONTESTS— Past SouthPole-siums have featured a variety of contests.
+Contests: Past SouthPole-siums have featured a variety of contests.
 Participation has been spotty at best.
-As a minimum we'll have some sort of Quiz.
+The first to be unveiled is Three Acrostics.